|Joseph James Rogan

 "Nobody explained to me what I was going to do, how to interview people; it was a weird organization back then,"

-However, he quit the gig after two years as he was losing money due to all the travelling.
+However, he quit the gig after two years as he was losing money due to all the traveling.
 He was then pursued by UFC president Dana White to return after UFC was bought by Zuffa in 2001.
-Rogan accepted the gig and the rest is history.
+Rogan accepted the gig, and the rest is history.

 Rogan entirely revamped his current property.
 Benjamin Wood and Thesera Castellano Wood resided in the property before the podcast king.
-Boss Hunting defined the house as “Texas - inspired modern farmhouse”
+Boss Hunting defined the house as a “Texas-inspired modern farmhouse”